 Banks carry 1- and 3-month SIBOR rates, which means your rates change every 1 or 3 months, according to the index of the day.
 You’ll know exactly why your instalments increase and if you gan chiong spider, you can track the index performance online.

-Unlike board rates, SIBOR doesn’t just move in one direction, too: They can drop, and you’ll benefit from it when it does.
+Unlike board rates, SIBOR doesn’t just move in one direction, too: They can drop, and you’ll benefit from it when it does… Such as now.

 3. Fixed deposit home rates (FDHR) — a “meh” choice

 The last floating-type mortgage plan is pegged to fixed deposit rates (FD).
 There may be a false sense of security with this index because many consumers believe that it’s not in the bank’s interest to offer high FD rates, so the index will remain low and stable.